Rethinking STS and NLI in Large Language Models: Background

-Faithfully assessing the uncertainty of model predictions is as important as obtaining high accuracy in many safety-critical applications, such as autonomous driving or clinical decision support~\citep{chen2020unite, kendall2017uncertainties}.
-If models were able to more faithfully capture their lack of certainty when they make erroneous predictions, they could be used more reliably in critical decision-making contexts, and avoid catastrophic errors.

-Thus, we expect the model to be confident when they make correct predictions and less confident when they make wrong predictions.
-How to estimate predictive confidence/uncertainty by a generation output with prompt-based LLMs for STS and NLI?
+Faithfully estimating the uncertainty of model predictions is as important as obtaining high accuracy in many safety-critical applications, such as autonomous driving or clinical decision support~\citep{chen2020unite, kendall2017uncertainties}.
+If models were able to faithfully reflect their uncertainty when they make erroneous predictions, they could be used reliably in critical decision-making contexts, and avoid catastrophic errors.
+Can LLMs show high confidence when they make correct predictions and low confidence when they make wrong predictions?
+How to estimate the predictive confidence/uncertainty in generative LLMs for STS and NLI?
 Are the predictions well-calibrated?
 We will answer these questions in \secref{sec:calibration}.

 \paragraph{Capturing collective human opinions} Due to the task subjectivity and language ambiguity, there exists high disagreement for some cases in STS and NLI labelling, as examples under category No.3 in \tabref{tab:challenges}.
 Based on a collection of individual ratings, the average score $\mu$ of {1.7} does not convey the fact that the ratings vary substantially ($\sigma > 1.0$), and the label (0, 1, 0) also does not reflect the inherent disagreements among raters for the NLI example, where there are 57 annotators among 100 assign \textsc{entailment} and 42 assign \textsc{Neutral}.